Llanymynech Canal Wharf – Glanfa Llanymynech

 Run, as part of the Montgomery Waterway Restoration Trust, volunteers at the wharf can provide you with information about the local area and the canal, they also provide light refreshments which are popular with locals, visitors to the area and walkers enjoying the nearby Offa’s Dyke footpath and Limeworks Heritage Area in Llanymynech.

-Showcasing what a restored Montgomery Canal can offer, trips on the George Watson Buck narrowboat are available from 1.30 – 4.00 pm (Easter to September) and there’s no need to book.
+The visitor centre showcases what a restored Montgomery Canal can offer and is open 1.00 – 4.00 pm (Easter to September) and there’s no need to book.

-Inside the visitor centre, there is a small selection of gifts to purchase and seating inside and out to enjoy the history of the Montgomery Canal.
-Some of these items are available on this website and all profits will go towards Llanymynech Canal Wharf.
+Inside the visitor centre, there is a small selection of gifts to purchase and seating inside and out to enjoy the history of the Montgomery Canal along with light refreshments.

 The visitor centre is easy to find in the village of Llanymynech that lies on the border between England and Wales.
 There is a small car park next to the centre, but it can be busy with visitors, so you might need to park elsewhere in the village.
 Please be considerate to our neighbours.